kamilburda/gimp-export-layers/docs/sections/Usage.md

 The dropdown list can help you choose the right file format/extension.
 For now, the dropdown list only contains a fixed list of file formats provided by GIMP and some recognized third-party plug-ins, but you can you can still enter a file extension not in the dropdown list in case you use a file format plug-in not recognized by Export Layers.

-**Treat layer groups as folders**

-If enabled, layers will be exported to subfolders corresponding to the layer groups.
-If disabled, all layers will be exported to the output folder on the same level and no subfolders will be created.

 Managing Settings
 -----------------